-When in class or Open Lab (/help/open-lab/), please:
+When in class or Open Lab, please:

-- Be attentive.
-Do not use lab computers for non-CS101 work. - Do not complete assignments unless allowed by your instructor.

-- Do not be late to arrive or early to leave. - Do not converse with others, play music or sounds, or otherwise be disruptive. - Do not eat, drink, chew gum, use chewing tobacco or read newspapers. - Do not use cell phones.
-Set them to vibrate or turn them off to avoid interrupting others. - Do not use headphones or anything that may prevent you from hearing the staff. - · Avoid damaging equipment and furniture. - Do not leave computers logged in and unattended.
+- Wear a mask and adhere to social distancing guidelines. - Be attentive.
+Do not use lab computers for non-CS101 work. - Do not complete assignments unless allowed by your instructor. - Do not be late to arrive or early to leave. - Do not converse with others, play music or sounds, or otherwise be disruptive. - Do not eat, drink, chew gum, use chewing tobacco or read newspapers. - Do not use cell phones.
+Set them to vibrate or turn them off to avoid interrupting others. - Do not use headphones or anything that may prevent you from hearing the staff. - Avoid damaging equipment and furniture. - Do not leave computers logged in and unattended.
 You are responsible for any actions taken in your user account.